JumpsecLabs/Developer.Handbook/sections/03_programming_languages/README.md

   - Key Vaults and similar secret handling MUST be used in deployed services (testing & production)

 - Limit yourself to docker compose files, as these can easily be run on every workstation, without configuring docker swarm or k8s/minicube.
-  - When deploying to a cloud like Azure, kubernetes makes more sense
+  - When deploying to a cloud like Azure or AWS, kubernetes makes more sense, specifically for flagship projects

 - Use a `.gitignore` file from this repo [Github](https://github.com/github/gitignore/tree/main) for your specific project.